-As if that wasn’t bad enough, the World Health Organization conducted a study spanning over 34 countries that found eating eggs is associated with death from colon and rectal cancers.
+Some studies say they are, in fact, harmful, such as when the World Health Organization conducted a study spanning over 34 countries that found eating eggs is associated with death from colon and rectal cancers.
 The study says, verbatim, “Egg consumption was significantly and positively correlated with mortality from colon and rectal cancers in both sexes.”
 (Source.)

 Additionally, something to alert your husband to–a 2011 study funded by the National Institutes of Health showed that eating eggs is linked to developing prostate cancer.
 The study states that “Men who consumed 2.5 or more eggs per week had an 81% increased risk of lethal prostate cancer compared with men who consumed less than 0.5 eggs per week.”
 (Source.)

 CAVEAT: These studies are several years old.
 There are MANY more studies with results that indicate that eggs are extremely good for you.
 One thing to keep in mind though, is that a lot of these studies are funded by companies who have an interest in selling more eggs.